← all posts

 Do I need an AI agent framework to build a multi-agent system?

 No. Most AI agent frameworks (LangChain, CrewAI, LangGraph) add complexity you don’t need.
 If your execution engine is Claude Code, you already have the most capable agent available.
 What you need is structure around it - specialist instruction files, scoped client directories, and a way to communicate with it remotely.
-That’s folders and a bot, not a framework.
+That’s folders and a bot.

 Can Claude Code replace an AI agent framework?